Nilakantha Das: Resting place

 Nilakantha Das died on 6 November 1967 in Cuttack, at the residence of his eldest daughter and son-in-law.
-He was suffering from ill health for the last few years of his life and died peacefully surrounded by his extended family and friends.
+He was suffering from ill health during the last few years of his life and died peacefully surrounded by his extended family and friends.
 He was cremated in full state honour in Sakhigopal, in the cemetery of the Pancha Sakhas, his dear friends of the Satyabadi era.
 The day was declared a state holiday for people of Odisha to mourn him properly.

 Nilakantha's memorial was later erected there, near that of Gopabandhu and Godabarish, for the nation to pay its obeisance to these immortal souls.
 His statues are also erected in various places such as Satyabadi, Vani Vihar, Bhubaneswar General Post Office, and Calcutta.

 Awards and accolades

 Nilakantha was admired and respected for his knowledge, ethics, techniques, and perseverance by many prominent people both inside and outside Odisha.
 He was a great rajanitigyan, but never a politician.
 He was given the Padma Bhusan award for Public Affairs in 1957, which was delivered to him personally by the then President of India, Dr. Rajendra Prasad at his Government residence in Bhubaneswar since he was unable to travel to Delhi.
-For his 75th birthday, many eminent persons, including Pandit Jawaharlal Nehru, Gobinda Ballav Pant, Dr. Rajendra Prasad, Mr. Bhimsen Sachar sent him their admiring messages.
+For his 75th birthday, many eminent persons, including Pandit Jawaharlal Nehru, Gobinda Ballav Pant, Dr. Rajendra Prasad, Bhimsen Sachar sent him their admiring messages.

 Pandit Nilakantha received his honorary D.Litt.
 (Doctor of Letters) degree from Utkal University in 1955.
 He was also appointed as the pro-chancellor of the university from 1955 to 1962.
 He was the first President of the Odisha Sahitya Akademi (1957).

 Because of his unfathomable knowledge in a wide range of disparate fields, he was honoured as Utkala Guru by Subhas Chandra Bose and others.

 Nilakantha Smruti Samiti

-Nilakantha had many, many admirers in Odisha among his colleagues, political leaders, educators, writers, philosophers and students.
-To preserve his valuable works and to acknowledge his astounding contributions in a wide range of fields, a Trust called Nilakantha Smruti Samiti was founded in 1978, with Dr. Sadashiva Misra (renowned economist and Ex-Vice Chancellor of Utkala University) as its president.
-The non-profit Samiti holds a vast repository of Nilakantha's published writings in prints and book form, as well as articles of many prominent people on his many different accomplishments.
-Some of those works are presently being republished and/or converted to digital form for easy access by general public.
+Nilakantha had a significant following in Odisha among political leaders, educators, writers, philosophers and students.
+In 1978, the Nilakantha Smruti Samiti was established to preserve his works and document his contributions.
+The organisations, initially headed by economist and former Utkal University vice-chancellor Sadashiva Misra, maintains a collection of Nilakantha's published writings and articles about his work.
+Some materials have since been republished or digitised for public access.

 Some of the compiled books and articles published by Nilakantha Smruti Samiti are included under the Further Reading section below.